feetheproducer/Build-my-gpt/README.md

 algorithm.

 A lightweight helper `media_processor.py` is also included for working with text, audio and video files.
-Audio and video support are currently stubbed so no external dependencies are required.
+Audio input is now transcribed into musical notation or guitar tab using `librosa`.
+Install `librosa` and `soundfile` to enable this functionality.
+Video support remains a stub.

 ## Quick Start